horiid/blog/_posts/2021-05-25-reviving-the-old-laptops.md

 ### Female-Female Jumpers
 Connect those wires to the clip and raspi GPIO.

----
 ## Setting up the Raspberry Pi
-launch the raspberry pi, and then do the followings:
+Launch raspberry pi, and then do the followings:

 ### Update packages index
 ~~~
 sudo apt update